 Dragon Mobile Assistant responds to the phrase “Hello Dragon.”
 It’s not particularly conversational, but provides the answers to basic questions about the weather and general facts, such as the height of Mount Everest.
 You can use it to send email and posts to social networks, which both draw on one of the app’s biggest strengths.

 Dragon uses its own voice dictation engine rather than Google’s, so you may find this assistant does a better job of picking up your voice.
 If that’s the case, you have the option to have Dragon listen for your commands at all times, even when the screen is off.

-Download: Dragon Mobile Assistant for Android (Free)
+Download: Dragon Mobile Assistant (Free)